codementality/docker-for-drupal-development/docs/lessonfour.rst

     command: --character-set-server=utf8mb4 --collation-server=utf8mb4_unicode_ci # The simple way to override the mariadb config.

-The `command`  key will pass any of the parameters listed to whatever executable application is launched by either the container's entrypoint script, or designated in the CMD instruction of the Dockefile that generated the image.
+The `command`  key will pass any of the parameters listed to whatever executable application is launched by either the container's entrypoint script, or designated in the CMD instruction of the Dockerfile that generated the image.
 For MariaDB (and MySQL for that matter), that would be the `mysqld` binary that launches the database server.

 4. Add a volume declaration to the MySQL container
 ###################################################